Updated March 31, 2026

 - Ohio commercial auto minimum liability is $25,000/$50,000/$25,000, which matters if your quick lube shop uses service vehicles or any business-owned autos.

-- Ohio requires businesses to maintain proof of general liability coverage for most commercial leases, so landlords may ask for a certificate before move-in or renewal.
+- Most commercial leases in Ohio require proof of general liability coverage, so landlords may ask for a certificate before move-in or renewal.

 - Oil change stations should confirm that general liability, commercial property, and workers' compensation limits align with the shop's operations, bays, and employee count.